-Patrik Ringborg is one of Sweden's most prolific conductors with 80 conducted operas and a vast concert repertory.
+Patrik Ringborg is one of Sweden's most prolific conductors with over 80 conducted operas and a vast concert repertory.
 From 1993 he worked in the opera houses of Freiburg and Essen before returning to Freiburg as Music Director in 2006.
 Subsequently he was appointed General Music Director at the State Theatre in Kassel 2007 and remained in this position for a decade.

 He was engaged by the Staatsoper Dresden, the Volksoper in Vienna, the Deutsches Nationaltheater in Weimar, by the Deutsche Oper Berlin and by the Norwegian National Opera and many others.
 His debut at the Opera House in Cologne followed in 2010 with Der Rosenkavalier (including Dame Kiri Te Kanawa's farewell performance).

 Patrik Ringborg has conducted over 30 German orchestras, including the Sächsische Staatskapelle Dresden, the Orchestra of Deutsche Oper Berlin, the Munich Radio Orchestra, Deutsche Kammerphilharmonie Bremen, the Frankfurt Radio Symphony Orchesta, the WDR Symphony Orchestra in Cologne, and the Gürzenich Orchestra as well as concerts in many other countries.

 Maestro Ringborg has been a guest with the Royal Stockholm Philharmonic Orchestra since 1996 and conducted the Nobel Prize Award Ceremony in 2008.
 Having conducted the Stockholm Royal Opera in Elektra (Savonlinna 2010), his opera debut in Stockholm followed in 2013 with a new production of Parsifal directed by Christof Loy and in 2016 he returned to conduct the world première of Daniel Börtz' Medea and the 490 anniversary gala of the Royal Orchestra.

 Patrik Ringborg was awarded the Opera Prize of the newspaper Svenska Dagbladet 2014 for the productions of Parsifal and The Rhine Gold and ranked number one on the 2015 list of the magazine Opus nominating the 20 most important persons in Swedish classical music.
 He is a member of the Royal Swedish Academy of Music.

 This biography is free for use in printed matters as well as online.